 The fourth car was packed with ten thousand Ketchum Hand Grenades, which used a flint striker to explode on impact.

 "We produced all of this today?!"
 Hayes excitedly asked.

-"The engineers finally had the lime-lighting working safely at noon yesterday.
-I had over a thousand convicts working by 7:00 last night."
+"The engineers finally had the lime lighting working safely at noon yesterday.
+I had a thousand cons working by seven last night.
+I intend to reach 1500 within a week."